 Located in the countryside near Salisbury, at Salisbury SP4 7DE, United Kingdom, its open daily from 9:30am to 5pm.
 We visited Stonehenge via a tour that we booked at the concierge’s desk of our hotel, with a company called Golden Tours.
 It was an all-day tour to Stonehenge, Salisbury, and Bath.
 I’m going to be honest, the tour is a bit pricey; currently around $168 per person.
 We went in 2010, so I’m assuming the price has gone up (I can’t remember how much we paid back then).
 It may seem a steep price but as tours like this go, it’s average.
 This company no longer offers Salisbury Cathedral tours, I’m not sure why; but they’ve changed to Windsor Castle (which, in my opinion, is a good substitute).
 The tour started super early, like 6:30 am, and that’s because they schlepped us in a van for an hour all over London picking up other passengers.
 They then dumped everyone at Victoria Station, where we were herded onto our respective tour buses.
 Our bus was one of those giant tour buses, and it was old, stuffy, and packed, mainly with Japanese tourists.
 I guess these tours are popular with people from Japan because we were given a long introduction in English, and then again in Japanese, and they also had their own guide.

 I would jump at the chance to visit Stonehenge again.
 We got roughly 40 minutes to meander about, and while that may seem like enough time on paper, it doesn’t feel like enough when you’re there.
 Plus, since that time I’ve read many articles and watched many documentaries on Stonehenge, so I’d love to go back and visit with the knowledge I now have.
 As someone who’s traveled, the best advice I can give to people is: read up as much as possible on the places you’re going to.
-This may seem like common sense, but people younger than the age of 25 usually lack common sense (I know I did; If you’re reading this and are younger than 25, don’t be offended; I promise you’ll grow out of it 🙂 ).
+This may seem like common sense, but people younger than the age of 25 sometimes lack common sense (I know I did!).